West Virginia Museums – MH3WV

 Explore “West Virginia Mine Wars Museum” Website

 “The Matewan West Virginia Mine Wars Museum’s open house and tour.”
 (2:56/2014/WV Public Broadcasting)

 “Mine Wars Museum reopens in new building with more exhibits, room for growth”

 Explore West Virginia Gazette’s “Mine Wars Museum reopens in new building with more exhibits, room for growth” article – September 5, 2020 (pdf)

 Explore Photos from West Virginia Gazette’s “Mine Wars Museum reopens in new building with more exhibits, room for growth” – September 5, 2020 (pdf)

 “Beckley Exhibition Coal Mine” – Beckley

-“At the Exhibition Coal Mine, one can ride through the dark passages of a vintage coal mine.
-The guides are veteran miners and provide firsthand accounts of the daily responsibilities and travail of past and present day miners.
+“At the Exhibition Coal Mine, visitors ride through the dark passages of a vintage coal mine.
+The guides are veteran miners and provide firsthand accounts of the daily responsibilities and travail of past and present-day miners.